Melania Trump Steals Show At Steven Mnuchin’s Wedding In Pink J. Mendel Silk Chiffon Gown: Where To Buy

-Melania Trump and Donald Trump Treasure Secretary, Steven Mnunchin’s wedding on Saturday evening.
+Melania Trump and Donald Trump attended Treasury Secretary Steven Mnunchin’s wedding on Saturday evening.
 Even though the lady of the hour was Mnunchin’s new bride, Scottish actress Louise Linton, Melania Trump definitely stole the show.

-For the special occasion, the First Lady wore a custom, J. Mendel silk chiffon gown (pictured below).
+For the special occasion, the first lady wore a custom J. Mendel silk chiffon gown (pictured below).
 The soft pink gown was floor length and featured a pleated overlay at the bodice.
 Melania paired the pretty pink number with a pair of Manolo Blahnik pumps.
-As far as her hair, the First Lady opted to stay in tune with her everyday look of long, flowy waves.
+As far as her hair, the first lady opted to stay in tune with her everyday look of long, flowy waves.
 Her makeup appeared to be very soft and natural, careful not to overshadow the simplicity of the look.

 Since the photos were published online, users on social media have started trying to figure out where they could purchase a gown identical to Melania’s.
 Unfortunately, for the people looking to channel Melania’s regalness, her gown was custom made and isn’t available to purchase online.
-That said, similar looks from J. Mendel’s ready-to-wear- line can be purchased from Lyst, according to the Daily Mail UK.
+That said, similar looks from J. Mendel’s ready-to-wear line can be purchased from Lyst, according to the Daily Mail UK.

 Though Melania Trump definitely turned heads, she wasn’t the only Trump who dazzled at Steven’s wedding.
-Donald Trump’s daughter, Ivanka Trump also attended the ceremony with her husband, Jared, and fit right in with the bride’s theme.
+Donald Trump’s daughter, Ivanka Trump, also attended the ceremony with her husband, Jared, and fit right in with the bride’s theme.

 Wow! #FLOTUS looking glamorous in a pale pink gown tonight!
 Update: this is by J. Mendel.
 Will update with pix!????